 The programme aims at:

-- ·Sensitising and educating learners on augmentation and utilisation of water resources;
+- sensitizing and educating learners on augmentation and utilization of water resources;

-- ·Enabling learners to act as trainers and organisers at household and community levels for efficient water management in terms of its usage and also for water conservation.
+- enabling learners to act as trainers and organizers at household and community levels for efficient water management in terms of its usage and also for water conservation.